tealhelix/-ow-mod-eote-ridemusic/README.md

 ### Daft Punk End of Line mode

-If the party's still too relaxed for you, choose End of Line mode for a light show and the club music from Tron: Legacy - Daft Punk's "Derezzed".
+Or, you can choose End of Line mode for a light show and the club music from Tron: Legacy - Daft Punk's "Derezzed".
 The ambient music changes too.

 | Key Combo | Description |
 |:---------:|:-----------:|